 - closure or removal of fistulas

-- removal of the entire colon and rectum, for severe cases of ulcerative colitis
+- removal of the entire colon and rectum — for severe cases of UC)

-Routine colonoscopy is used to monitor for colon cancer, since those with IBD are at a higher risk for developing it.
+Your doctor will likely recommend a routine colonoscopy to monitor for colorectal cancer, since those with IBD have a higher risk of developing it.

-The hereditary causes of IBD can’t be prevented.
-However, you may be able reduce your risk of developing IBD or prevent a relapse by:
+You cannot prevent the hereditary causes of IBD.
+But you may be able to reduce your risk of developing IBD or prevent a relapse of symptoms by:

-IBD can cause some discomfort, but there are ways you can manage the disease and still live a healthy, active lifestyle.
+IBD can cause some discomfort, but actively following your doctor-advised treatment plan, you can manage the disease and live a healthy, active lifestyle.

-Visit the Crohn’s & Colitis Foundation for resources and more information on IBD, including Crohn’s disease and ulcerative colitis.
+You can also visit the Crohn’s & Colitis Foundation for resources and more information on IBD, including UC and Crohn’s disease.

 It can also be helpful to talk with others who understand what you’re going through.